AdaCore/why3/doc/install.rst

 Local Use, Without Installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It is not mandatory to install Why3 into system directories.
-Why3 can be configured and compiled for local use as follows:
+Installing Why3 is not mandatory.
+It can be configured in a way such that it can be used from its compilation directory:

 ::